-Here it’s worth remembering that FSW, FST and CEC are all competitive.
+Here it’s worth remembering that FSW, FST, and CEC are all competitive.
 They’re based purely on skills.
 That means, you could have the skills but if you fail to score high in the competitive tests, you might not be able to migrate to Canada under any of these programs.
 Furthermore, each Canadian province has its own immigration programs for skilled workers.
-These are known as Provincial Nominee Program or PNP.
-You would have to score high here as well to move from USA to Canada.
+These are known as Provincial Nominee Programs or PNP.
+You would have to score high here as well to move from the USA to Canada.

 NAFTA Work Permit

-NAFTA or North American Free Trade Agreement to which the US, Canada and Mexico are signatories, also makes some allowances for American nationals to move to Canada.
+NAFTA or North American Free Trade Agreement to which the US, Canada, and Mexico are signatories, also makes some allowances for American nationals to move to Canada.
 However, the NAFTA protocol mainly covers non-immigrant workers and allows specific categories of temporary workers into Canada.

 For example, US citizens with a valid and confirmed job offer from a Canadian company can live in Canada temporarily.
 In such cases, they will not be required to meet the Labor Market Impact Assessment regulations.
-Under this, American companies with operations in Canada can also transfer their US employees to managerial and executive positions to Canada.
+Under this, American companies with operations in Canada can also transfer their US employees to managerial and executive positions in Canada.

 Employer Specific Work Permit

 An Employer Specific Work Permit (ESWP) requires a valid and confirmed job offer from a Canadian organization.
-Here, you’ll have to undergo the LMIA test done.
+Here, you’ll have to undergo the LMIA test.
 This means, your Canadian employer has to prove that they couldn’t get a Canadian citizen or resident to fill the vacancy before offering it to an American citizen or other foreign nationals.

 The ESWP comes with one more restriction.
 You cannot change jobs while on an ESWP in Canada.
 If you need to change jobs, you’ll have to apply for another work permit again.
-Because you can only work with the employer who’s got the LMIA test done to hire you.
+Because you can only work with the employer who’s got the LMIA job test done to hire you.

 Spousal Open Work Permit